 Craving MORE?
 Follow all the deliciousness on Facebook, Pinterest and Instagram!

-More easy Italian soup recipes!
+More hearty Italian soup recipes!

 If you love this creamy tortellini soup, try one of these delicious recipes next!

-- Cream of Chicken Wild Rice Soup (Super creamy soup made in the crockpot!)
+- Cream of Chicken Wild Rice Soup

 Chicken Tortellini Soup